 - Oil, for the pan

-- In a large cup, mix together the lukewarm water and 1 teaspoon of sugar.
+- In a small bowl, mix the lukewarm water and 1 teaspoon of sugar until dissolved.
 Add in the active dry yeast and gently mix it to combine.
 Set this mixture aside for 5-10 minutes to activate.
 You will know it is ready when it is fluffy!

-- On a lightly floured work surface or with a standing mixer, knead the dough until it is smooth, about 10 minutes.
+- On a lightly floured work surface or with a standing mixer, knead the dough until it is smooth and elastic, about 8-10 minutes.

 - In the meantime, get your baking dish ready.
-You can either line a baking sheet with parchment paper or a silicone mat, or you can grease a few small glass or metal baking dishes.
-I used a large glass 9×12-inch dish as well as an oiled 8-inch cake pan.
+You can use either a lined baking sheet with parchment paper or a silicone mat or grease a few small glass or metal baking dishes (enough for 20 pieces).

-- Flour a clean work surface.
-Once the dough has risen, punch it down and transfer it to the work surface.
-Divide the dough into 20 even pieces.
-If you would like this to be precise, you can use a scale.
-Shape each dough into balls (see video for how we did ours).
+- Punch it down once the dough has risen and portion the dough into 20 even pieces.
+If you want this to be extra precise, you can use a kitchen scale.
+Next, shape each dough into balls (see video for how we did ours).

 - Add the breadcrumbs to a wide bowl or plate and gently coat each pandesal roll in the breadcrumbs.
-If the rolls are too dry to coat, you can spray them with cooking oil spray or with water to moisten them up.
-Transfer the rolls into the greased dish, fairly close together (about 1/2″ apart), to help them fluff up as they bake.
-We fit 15 rolls in our glass dish and 5 in our cake pan.
+If the rolls are too dry to cover, you can spray them with cooking oil or water to moisten them up.
+Transfer the rolls into the prepared dish, reasonably close together (about 1/2″ apart), to help them fluff up as they bake.

-- Cover the pan(s) with a clean cloth and place them in a warm place to rise for 1 hour, or until doubled in size.
-We rose ours in the oven with the oven light on (no heat!).
+- Cover the pan(s) with a clean cloth or plastic wrap and place them in a warm place to rise for 1 hour or until doubled in size.
+We raise ours in the oven with the oven light on (no heat!).

-- Preheat the oven to 375°F. If you are rising the dough in the oven, be sure to remove them before preheating!
-Bake the rolls for 20 to 25 minutes, or until golden brown.
-Cool for 10 minutes before serving.
-Enjoy!
+- Preheat the oven to 375°F. If you are raising the dough in the oven, remove them before preheating!
+Bake the rolls for 23 to 26 minutes, or until golden.
+Cool for 10 minutes before serving, and enjoy.

 - If you would like sweeter pandesal, increase the sugar to 1 cup.

-- If you would like to make the dough ahead of time, you totally can!
+- If you want to make the dough ahead of time, you totally can!
 Here are two options:1.
-When you reach step 6, instead of allowing the dough to rise, cover the bowl with plastic wrap or a resealable wrap and then place it into the fridge overnight.
-Remove the dough from the fridge and allow it to come to room temperature and continue rising (about 1-1.5 hours or so).
+When you reach step 6, cover the bowl with plastic wrap or a resealable wrap instead of allowing the dough to rise, and then place it into the fridge overnight.
+Next, remove the dough from the refrigerator, let it come to room temperature, and continue rising (about 1-1.5 hours).
 Once it has come to room temperature, continue with the recipe.2.
 The second option is to place the dough into the fridge after step 9.
-Place the rolls onto your pan of choice, cover the pan and place it into the fridge overnight.
-Remove the dough from the fridge and allow it to come to room temperature and continue rising (about 1-1.5 hours or so), and then continue with the recipe.
+Place the rolls onto your pan of choice, cover it, and place it into the refrigerator overnight.
+Remove the dough from the fridge and allow it to come to room temperature, continue rising (about 1-1.5 hours or so), and continue with the recipe.

 - Prep Time: 2 hours 30 minutes